BlakeAnd/link-dictionary/README.md

 TO DO!
--CLEAN UP COMMENTED CODE, ADD ACTUAL COMMENTS
+[ ] CLEAN UP COMMENTED CODE, ADD ACTUAL COMMENTS

--make search fire on any letter keystroke (possibly excluding + and -) rather than just space
+[ ] make search fire on any letter keystroke (possibly excluding + and -) rather than just space

--make it so lines starting with + or - cannot trigger auto-link-recognition
+[ ] make it so lines starting with + or - cannot trigger auto-link-recognition (maybe do't do this, adding links containing smaller links will cause other more difficult problems)

--make search of dictionary non-case-sensitive
+[ ] make search of dictionary non-case-sensitive

--make shortcut for clearing dictionary when listed out (possibly typing -- at the end of the string)
+[x] make shortcut for clearing dictionary when listed out (possibly typing -- at the end of the string) [DONE]

--get autofill working for saved words and phrases, detect partial strings in dictionary (includes method?) and interface with roams autofill somehow
+[ ] get autofill working for saved words and phrases, detect partial strings in dictionary (includes method?) and maybe interface with roams autofill somehow..

+[ ] build checkbox/form style GUI to manage words

+[ ] make syntax to add or remove words that doesn not require going to a new line (possibly something like [[word+]])